Human trafficking in Suriname: Prosecution (2008)

-Protection
+Protection (2008)

 The government made modest improvements to protect victims of trafficking during the year.
 Police and prosecutors relied chiefly on civil society partners, particularly a recently established NGO, the Trafficking-in-Persons Foundation, to shelter and assist victims.
 The government assisted these NGOs with finding safe houses to shelter victims, and worked closely with consular representatives from other countries on repatriation efforts.
 The government also extended services provided to domestic violence victims to trafficking victims, and widely distributed among key personnel an operations manual on how to identify and treat trafficking victims.
 Surinamese authorities encourage victims to assist in the investigation and prosecution of their traffickers.
 There were reports that some foreign victims were incarcerated and deported for immigration violations.
 Suriname does not provide legal alternatives to the removal of foreign victims to countries where they face hardship or retribution.
 The government’s anti-trafficking in persons working group is finalizing draft legislation to provide trafficking victims with temporary residency status.
 Suriname continued discussions with governments in neighboring Guyana, French Guiana, and Brazil on modalities for repatriating trafficking victims.

-Prevention
+Prevention (2008)

 The government improved prevention efforts during the reporting period.
 Senior officials continued to condemn and draw public attention to the problem of human trafficking in Suriname.
 The government’s anti-trafficking in persons working group worked with the International Organization for Migration to implement awareness-raising campaigns across the country, reaching approximately 40,000 people.
 Outreach activities also were directed to the nation’s border area with Guyana, where many trafficking victims enter the country.
 Military police, who man ports of entry in this area, were trained on identifying potential trafficking victims.
 The anti-trafficking in persons working group also issued widespread media warnings about potential trafficking activity after suspicious advertisements were placed in local newspapers recruiting young people to work abroad.
 However, no discernible government campaigns to reduce demand for commercial sex acts took place during the reporting period.
 Suriname has not ratified the 2000 UN TIP Protocol.